 - the type of housing that was sourced (eg private, community or public).

-In addition to the outcomes below, we’ve also provided assistance to another 765 people with advice and guidance to help find a home.
+In addition to the outcomes below, we’ve also provided assistance to many other people with advice and guidance to help find a home.

 Since August 2014, our Hamilton team has supported

 …of the 1,233 housing outcomes

 Client profile – Housed

 55% Single males

 While single males account for over half of all the people we've worked with to date, we also work with many single females.

 These children are a part of the families we’ve worked with who now have a permanent place to call home.
 Many of the single people we work with also have children who are living with other family members.
 Often, once they have moved from homelessness to a home of their own, they are able to be reunited with their children.
 This means the positive impact on families and children is likely to be greater than the figures presented here.